ace411/fauxton-client/README.md

 Fauxton-client is a PHP library written for the sole purpose of performing CouchDB operations such as creating databases, creating indexes and writing Mango queries.

+## Documentation

+I advise that you read the [http://docs.couchdb.org/en/2.0.0/api/index.html](official CouchDB documentation) so as to better understand the fauxton-client.
+Also, reading the fauxton-client wiki is recommended and therefore, prudent.